Magic squares, the symmetric group and M\"obius randomness: Introduction

-In S\ref{sec:dg} we give a new combinatorial proof of \eqref{eq:DG}, which makes use of the characteristic map.
-This is in the spirit of Bump's derivation \cite[Prop.~40.4]{bumplie} of the Diaconis-Shahshahani moment computation \cite{diaconis1994}.
-In \S\ref{sec:symmetricpowers} we show that a result similar to \eqref{eq:DG} holds for traces of symmetric powers in place of secular coefficients, with substantially relaxed conditions: $\min \{\sum a_j,\sum b_j\} \le N$.
+In \S\ref{sec:symmetricpowers} we show that a result similar to \eqref{eq:DG} holds for traces of symmetric powers in place of secular coefficients, with substantially relaxed conditions.
 These traces are also the complete homogeneous symmetric polynomials $h_n$ evaluated on the eigenvalues of the matrix.
 This result can be derived from a theorem of Baxter \cite[Prop.~2.11]{johansson1997} but again, our proof is combinatorial in nature.

+In \S\ref{sec:magic} we give two evaluations of \eqref{eq:DG} without any restriction on $N$.
+One evaluation uses the RSK correspondence and generalizes a result of Rains \cite{Rains}, and the second evaluation uses Gelfand--Tsetlin patterns and generalizes an argument of Rodgers \cite{Rodgers}.
+These evaluations extend to moments of traces of symmetric powers.
+As an application, we give a new formula for a matrix integral that was considered by Keating, Rodgers, Roditty-Gershon and Rudnick in their study of the $k$-fold divisor function \cite{keating2018}.

 In \S\ref{sec:NT} we show how an analogue of our proof of \eqref{eq:DG} has appeared in number-theoretic works of Vaughan and Wooley and of Granville and Soundararajan.
 The number-theoretic analogues of \eqref{eq:DG} concern moments of character sums on which there are several unconditional results in the literature.
-However, our result on symmetric traces corresponds to a question about moments of character sums twisted by the M\"obius (or Liouville) function, which seems very difficult and reflects the random nature of M\"obius.
+However, our result on symmetric traces corresponds to a conjecture we make about moments of sums of the Liouville (or the M\"obius) function twisted by a Dirichlet character, which seems very difficult and reflects the random nature of M\"obius, see Conjecture \ref{conj:mob}.
+As we explain in \S\ref{sec:NT}, the conjecture suggests that the Steinhaus random multiplicative function is a good model for the Liouville (or the M\"obius) function twisted by a random Dirichlet character: $\lambda \cdot \chi$ where $\chi$ is chosen uniformly at random from the group of Dirichlet characters modulo $q$ ($q \to \infty$) and $\lambda(n)= (-1)^{\sum_{p,\,k\ge 1: p^k \mid n} 1}$.